jarecoo/practice/notes.md

     A poor life this if, full of care,
     We have no time to stand and stare.
     ```
-- “It’s not until they tell you you’re going to die soon that you realize how short life is.
-Time is the most valuable thing in life because it never comes back.
-And whether you spend it in the arms of a loved one or alone in a prison-cell, life is what you make of it.
-Dream big.” - Stefan Stefansson

 ### Live Life with Purpose - Find Your Meaning (See above Top 3)
 - “First tell yourself what kind of person you want to be, then do what you have to do” -Epictetus, Discourses, 3.23.1-2a The Daily Stoic, p.136.
 Loving yourself helps you gain a sense of who you are and who you want to be, which must come before you can find your meaning and purpose in life.
 I think if you try living a purpose without knowing yourself (i.e. your wants and drives), this will just cause stress.